StevenThuriot/TableStorage/README.md

 # Linq

-A few simple Linq extension methods have been provided in the `TableStorage.Linq` namespace.
+A few simple Linq extension methods have been provided in the `TableStorage.Linq` namespace that optimize some existing LINQ methods specifically for Table Storage.

+Since these return an instance that implements `IAsyncEnumerable`, `System.Linq.Async` is an excellent companion to these methods.

 Note: `Select` will include the actual transformation.
 If you want the original model, with only the selected fields retrieved, use `SelectFields` instead.
 If you are using Native AOT, you will need to use `SelectFields` as `Select` will not work.